skriptkiddielmaoxd/frikadellen-baf-121/README.md

 - **Real-time Updates**: WebSocket connection to Coflnet for flip notifications
 - **Configurable**: Easy-to-use configuration system

+# Installation on a Linux VPS:
+wget https://github.com/TreXito/frikadellen-baf-121/releases/latest/download/frikadellen_baf-linux-x86_64 && chmod +x frikadellen_baf-linux-x86_64
+then you can run it everytime with ./frikadellen_baf-linux-x86_64

 ## Quick Start

 1. Download the latest release for your platform from the [Releases](../../releases) page